catppuccin/cava/README.md

 ## Usage

-1. Copy the contets of [catppuccin.cava](https://github.com/catppuccin/cava/blob/main/catppuccin.cava) into your Cava config file (usually located at: `$HOME/.config/cava/`)
+1. Copy the contents of [catppuccin.cava](https://github.com/catppuccin/cava/blob/main/catppuccin.cava) into your Cava config file (usually located at: `$HOME/.config/cava/`), replacing the existing gradient settings
 2. Reload cava if it was already playing

 ## 💝 Thanks to